Automated Severity Scoring Models for Claims Triage

 features["prior_claims_normalized"] = min(payload["prior_claims_count"], 5) / 5.0

-# Log-transformed damage estimate; fall back to policy default baseline
+# Log-transformed damage estimate; fall back to a policy-level baseline

 raw_damage = payload["estimated_damage_amount"]